adrian88888888/AHK-Virtual-Desktop-Library/README.md

 In Windows you can use virtual desktops, this library gives you functions to fully manipulate them<br/>
 For example:
 - `GoToDesktop(desktop_number)`
-- `GetCurrentDesktop()`(returns in wich desktop you are, eg: if you are in desktop 8 it will return 8)
+- `GetCurrentDesktop()`(returns in wich desktop you are, for example: if you are in desktop 8 it will return 8)
 - `GetAmountOfDesktops()`
 - `MoveCurrentWindowToDesktop(desktop_number)`
 - `NewDesktop(desktop_number)`